ISU-MAVRIC/MAVRIC-BaseStation/README.md

 yarn
 ```

-Download "map_tiles.zip" from CyBox and place the _tiles_ directory in public/
+Download map_tiles.zip from the Systems folder in CyBox and place the _tiles_ directory in public/

 The development environment is now ready to be used.